maxgerhardt/gd32-duinocoin-miner/README.md

 ## Notes

 It is normal to get the first few shares REJECTED as they're on a too low difficulty.
 The Kolka balancing will kick in shortly.

+Currently, the `GD32_Miner.py` reports the board type as ESP32 as the hash-rate is the closest to the [currently listed types](https://github.com/Bilaboz/duino-coin-pools/blob/main/config/poolRewards.json).
+This may be subject to change.
+Kolka balancing does currently not make this an issue, but it would still be ne nice to have its own category.